 There are many templates for writing SOPs out there.
 We have done the work for you.
 We tested many to come up with an efficient & easy form.

 Not only is it critical to supervise all the activities of your workplace.
 But it is also a complex and very time-consuming task for one person to execute alone.
 Here is where SOPs come in.
-They help reduce the variation among what your employees are doing.
+They help reduce the variation in what your employees are doing.
 And even more, if they are easily available right where that particular task is taking place, not inside a folder inside a desk.

-Another reason why we can’t do without SOPs is that the business owner or administrative officials cannot resolve every aspect of the company in the desired time-frame.
+Another reason why we can’t do without SOPs is that the business owner or administrative officials cannot resolve every aspect of the company in the desired time frame.
 Neither can they be concerned with all the intricate details of the business daily.

-Keep SOPs flexible enough
+Keep SOPs Flexible Enough

 Having an SOP does not mean that your instructions are set in stone.
-Through audits, you can observe your employees performing tasks and see where they variate from the standardised procedures.
+Through audits, you can observe your employees performing tasks and see where they variate from the standardized procedures.
 If any of the variations lead to better productivity for your workplace, you can revise your SOPs as well.
 Note that it is crucial to have clearly-defined procedures for every segment of a company’s functions and services.
-Even more for those that might influence the quality, safety or value of its goods or products.
+Even more for those that might influence the quality, safety, or value of its goods or products.

 As you can imagine, SOPs are of great importance to more prominent corporations too, such as the automotive or machine industries.

-The best ambassadors for SOPs
+The Best Ambassadors for SOPs